-The Company's compensation of Directors (excluding Audit & Supervisory Committee Members and External Directors) consists of fixed compensation, comprising base compensation, and variable compensation, comprising bonus and share-based compensation.
-Each compensation item is as follows.
+'Compensation of the Company's directors (excluding Audit & Supervisory Committee Members and external directors) consists of fixed compensation, comprising base compensation, and variable compensation, comprising bonus and share-based compensation.
+In 2019, we incorporated initiatives related to environmental issues such as climate change and social issues into the performance evaluation of executives.
+Each compensation item is as follows:

-〈Base compensation〉
+⟨Base compensation⟩